Judecoin/wallet/README.md

     - [BinanceCoin](https://www.bnbchain.org/)
     - [Polkadot](https://polkadot.network/)
     - [TRON](https://tronscan.org/)
-- All private keys and seeds stay on device and are never shared.
+- All private keys and seeds stay on device and are never shared
-- Easy backup and restore feature to save all the information that's important to you.
+- Easy backup and restore feature to save all the information that's important to you
 - Custom address book
 - Favorite wallets with fast syncing
-- Custom Nodes.
+- Custom Nodes